Getsug/fashion-model/README.md

 ## fashion-model
-Train an ML model using Mnist fashion data set
+The code trains an ML model using Mnist fashion data set